mtx9/obsidian-calcite/README.md

 [[*]]-{friend ^| foe}->[[*]]
 ```

-Select all notes frome the folder journal which have the tag #music:
+Select all notes frome the folder journal that have the tag `#music`:

 ```
 [[journal/*:#music]]
 ```

-Select all notes from the folder journal and all its recursive subfolders which have the tag #music.
+Select all notes from the folder journal and all its recursive subfolders which have the tag `#music`.

 `**/` stands for the folder and its recursive subfolders: